ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 {: help}
 {: support}

 Namespaces created in version 0.1.484 of the CLI or earlier and in the {{site.data.keyword.cloud_notm}} console before 29 July 2020, aren't assigned to resource groups.
-If you have an existing namespace that is not assigned to a resource group, you can assign the namespace to a resource group and then set permissions for that namespace at the resource group level.
+If you have a namespace that is not assigned to a resource group, you can assign the namespace to a resource group and then set permissions for that namespace at the resource group level.
 {: shortdesc}

 You can assign a namespace to a resource group only once.
 When a namespace is in a resource group, you can't move it to another resource group.